State and official visits to the United Kingdom: Arrival ceremony and guard of honour

-Depending on the area where the ceremony takes place, a march past will immediately take place following the inspection.
+Depending on the area where the ceremony takes place, there will be a march past immediately after the inspection.
 If it takes place on Horse Guards Parade, then the foreign guest and the King travel to Buckingham Palace in a carriage procession escorted by a large number of mounted soldiers from the Household Cavalry.
 The welcome ceremony is accompanied by 21-gun salutes fired from Green Park and the Tower of London.
 Exceptions to this included Chinese leader Xi Jinping who was received with a 41-gun salute in Green Park and a simultaneous 62-gun salute at the Tower of London and City of London (103 guns in total).

-In recent years, Windsor Castle has hosted arrival ceremonies from President Thabo Mbeki of South Africa, King Abdullah II of Jordan, President Barack Obama and Queen Margrethe II of Denmark.
-During the lattermost visit, the guard of honour was provided by the Princess of Wales's Royal Regiment, a unit of which she is Colonel in Chief.
+In recent years, Windsor Castle has hosted arrival ceremonies from President Thabo Mbeki of South Africa, King Abdullah II of Jordan, President Barack Obama, Queen Margrethe II of Denmark and President Emmanuel Macron.
+During the Queen of Denmark's visit, the guard of honour was provided by the Princess of Wales's Royal Regiment, a unit of which she is Colonel in Chief.
 Guards of honour have also been accorded for visiting dignitaries who are in the country on official or even working visits, including Soviet leaders Nikita Khrushchev and Mikhail Gorbachev in 1956 and 1989 respectively as well as US President Donald Trump in 2018.
-Upon returning home from the latter visit, Trump falsely claimed that the Queen, who accompanied him during his inspection of the 1st Battalion, Coldstream Guards at Windsor Castle, "reviewed her Honor Guard for the first time in 70 years", despite the fact that at the time she had only been sovereign for 65 years.
-The largest guard of honour to be formed up for a state visit was in 2003 during the visit of President George W. Bush and First Lady Laura Bush, when an arrival ceremony took place in the forecourt of Buckingham Palace, in which the Household Cavalry and the King's Troop were paraded in front of the visiting dignitaries.
+Upon returning home from his visit, Trump falsely claimed that the Queen, who accompanied him during his inspection of the 1st Battalion, Coldstream Guards at Windsor Castle, "reviewed her Honor Guard for the first time in 70 years", although at the time she had only been sovereign for 65 years.
+The largest guard of honour to be formed up for a state visit was in 2003 during the visit of President George W. Bush and First Lady Laura Bush, when there was an arrival ceremony in the forecourt of Buckingham Palace, in which the Household Cavalry and the King's Troop were paraded in front of the visiting dignitaries.